-Give yourself the competitive edge over your worldwide competitors and let the Island’s entrepreneurial spirit, advanced infrastructure and pro-business government lead you to innovation and growth.
+Give yourself the competitive edge over your worldwide competitors and let the Island’s entrepreneurial spirit, advanced infrastructure and pro-business Government lead you to innovation and growth.

 If you would like to know about the Digital-Tech Industry in Jersey please see our sector page Tech Industry.

 Despite its size, Jersey has an extensive telecommunications network with a phone mast density 5 times that of the UK as a whole.
 The Island has 3 Tier 1 Telecoms providers, all of which have 4G networks accessible to all users Island-wide.
-Jersey’s 3 telecom providers are JT, Sure and Airtel-Vodafone.
+Jersey’s 3 telecoms providers are JT, Sure and Airtel-Vodafone.

 The Island’s telecoms network is supported by 4 submarine communication cables and 2 microwave links.